OpenVPN/openvpn/doc/man-sections/tls-options.rst

   them.

 --tls-version-min args
-  Sets the minimum TLS version we will accept from the peer (default is "1.0").
+  Sets the minimum TLS version we will accept from the peer (default in 2.6.0 and later is "1.2").

   Valid syntax:
   ::